 Check out Everything Is Recorded’s recent ‘She Said (feat Obongjayar and Kamasi Washington)’ video below.

 Meanwhile, Obongjayar has also been making monthly live appearances at his own regular club night ‘Sugarcane’ – hosted at Peckham’s Rising Sun venue and in collaboration with one of the UK’s most acclaimed jazz drummer Yussef Dayes.

 He ended 2018 with the release of track ‘Never Change’.

 This one, he says, is “a reflection on growing older and seeing the world through a different lens, witnessing the corruptions and negativity that often surrounds us – and an attempt to maintain the innocence of childhood.”
 So it’s about keeping hold of yourself and what you know to be true, even as life around you is constantly changing.

 He released latest track Frens in March 2019.
 It’s all about the people that help us know ourselves—who we are, where we come from, and where we’re going—and how, naturally, we return those insights in kind.
 It’s a covenant of mutual consideration, the reciprocity of showing love.
 Produced by Obongjayar alongside Barney Lister, the song shuffles along, its polyrhythmic drums slapping into muted xylophonic plinks.

 Obongjayar also soundtracked and narrated Akinola Davies Jr’s short film ‘One Day Go Be One Day’ tracing Fela Kuti’s legacy in Lagos.
 Video is available to watch below.

-He has a new EP ‘Which Way Is Forward’ coming out in February 2020.
-The first single ‘Still Sun’ is out now.
-The track radiates warmth, with vocals that bend, twist and snap amid a momentous melody and continues Obongjayar’s expressive style, – a finely balanced mix of spirituality and identity.
+His new EP ‘Which Way Is Forward’ came out in February 2020.
+The first single ‘Still Sun’ radiates warmth, with vocals that bend, twist and snap amid a momentous melody and continues Obongjayar’s expressive style, – a finely balanced mix of spirituality and identity.